 The Hidden Cost of First-Time CEOs

-A new Korn Ferry study finds that annual stock returns for first-time CEOs are half those of veterans.
+A new Korn Ferry study finds the stock performance of first-time CEOs is half that of veterans.

 When boards go searching for a new CEO, they tend to reach for fresh faces.
 But a new analysis suggests that this instinct may be costing shareholders.

 A Korn Ferry analysis found that the stock performance of companies with first-time CEOs lagged that of veteran CEOs by a wide margin.
 Indeed, the annual stock return of a company that hired a first-timer averaged 16.3%, versus 36.3% for a company that chose an experienced CEO.
-Yet some 80% of firms are selecting newcomers to helm their companies, a move that appears to carry some drawbacks, notes Dan Shumate, Korn Ferry’s global practice manager for CEO Succession.
-“There’s a clear pattern that prior CEO experience is associated with stronger enterprise-value expansion,” he says.
+Yet some 80% of firms are selecting newcomers to helm their companies, a move that appears to create some risks for firms, with Korn Ferry’s analysis suggesting prior CEO experience is associated with stronger enterprise value expansion.

-These results come at a delicate time for boards: In the past two years, CEO departures and firings have occurred at a record clip, sometimes leaving firms scrambling.
-Amid so many openings, some organizations may have no choice but to select an internal or outside candidate that lacks CEO experience.
-But experts say stock performance figures could be a signal that boards need to better analyze their decision making process.
+The comparisons come at a delicate time for boards: in the past two years, CEOs have been leaving or fired at a record clip, leaving firms sometimes in a scramble for new leadership.
+With so many openings, it may be possible that some organizations have no choice but to select an internal or outside candidate that lacks CEO experience.
+But experts say the results could be a signal that boards need to better analyze their preferences.

-For her part, Korn Ferry vice chair Tierney Remick notes that someone without CEO experience isn’t necessarily going to perform poorly.
-Many newcomers are more open to change than veteran CEOs are, or bring a fresh vision for the role.
+For her part, Korn Ferry vice chair Tierney Remick notes that just because someone hasn’t been a CEO before doesn’t mean they can’t perform well.
+Many come in with new visions for the role that veteran CEOs might not have or be open to more change.
 Companies with strong leadership development programs can nurture these first-timers into great leaders.
-The bottom line, for Remick, is an individual leader’s traits and abilities to handle the pressure of the job.
-“CEO experience alone doesn’t make someone successful,” she says.
+And for Remick, the bottom line are the individuals’ traits and abilities to handle the pressure of the job.
+“CEO experience alone isn't something that makes someone successful,” she says.
 “It’s about having self-awareness, courage, and the ability to balance competing priorities.”

 Check out Korn Ferry’s talent development capabilities.